-Not only can you stop giving up 20-30% of your orders as commission, but you’ll also be able to grow your own audience and build an evergreen marketing asset for your restaurant.
+It only takes slightly longer to set up your own food delivery service platform, but the benefits are permanent.
+Not only can you stop giving up 20-30% of your orders as commission to Uber Eats, but you'll also be able to grow your own audience and build an evergreen marketing asset for your restaurant.

-Choose your WordPress hosting, install WooCommerce and WooCommerce Product Table, and create your Uber Eats alternative for online ordering today.
+Choose your WordPress hosting, install WooCommerce and WooCommerce Restaurant Ordering, and create your Uber Eats alternative for online ordering today.

 Do you have any questions about using a WooCommerce restaurant ordering system as an Uber Eats alternative?
 Leave a comment and we'll do our best to help.